–

 Mueller

-in Taylor was the first meal in Texas.
+Yelp) in Taylor was my first BBQ meal in Texas.
 The restaurant is a

 complete hole-in-the-wall; the only "menu" is yellowed,